 Early in my career I attended a Dinah Zike Foldables event.
 She had me hooked on brain-based research and the power of graphic organizers.
 I began to experiment with her ideas and have never looked back.
 My classroom atmosphere and the attitudes of my students were transformed.
 Learning became fun and alive.
 My colleagues just stood back and watched with skepticism.
 After a very successful year on F.C.A.T. scores for my low-level Algebra 1B students, a few colleagues wanted to try what I was doing.
 Each night and most weekends, I would diligently work on designing curriculum that we could use.
 And, the rest is history.

-Today my curriculum for students from Algebra to Calculus is shared with students around the world.
+Today, my curriculum for students from Algebra to Calculus is shared with students around the world.
 I have a true passion for designing activities and lessons that come alive through active engagement.
 With decades of practice, reflection, and observation, I am thrilled and excited to share these products with you and your students.
+In 2017, I retired from my full-time classroom position.
+I still help my colleague when he needs a “stand-in” for Pre-Calculus or Calculus.
+It keeps me actively engaged with students, so I can continue to bring high-quality, engaging resources to you and your students.

 Join the Flamingo Math Flock to receive news, FREEBIES and updates!